RameshRM/combo-order/README.md

 **Output**

 Returns the Matching Rule, which has the Maximum Discount %.
+If the ruleSet has > 1 Combo Rule, finds the Max discount by `Math.min(lastDiscount, currentDiscount)`.